Caliapus/Emotion-Wheel/README.md

 🔲 limit the number of emotions to be submited

+🔲 Integrate translations

-🔲 change the mechanics to make it nicer
+✔️ change the mechanics to make it nicer

 🔲 add the hour to the submitted feeling(s)